sammothxc/OpenCalc/docs/GettingStarted.md

 ### Home Screen

 The default power on screen for OpenCalc is the Home Screen.
 All your apps can be accessed from here, with a search function to quickly find apps.
 The `Function` keys can be personalized to quick launch your most frequently used apps.
+Wallpaper, screensaver, app layout, and quick launch keys can all be personalized in Settings.

 ### File Browser